With GitBook you can synchronize your content with GitHub and keep your docs updated all the time!

 That's it! ✨ You can continue editing from GitBook or your GitHub repository.

 When configuring the GitHub integration with an empty repository, GitBook will push an initial commit with the content of your space.

 When configuring the GitHub integration with an existing repository, you'll be prompted to choose which content to use (GitBook or GitHub).

 When choosing GitHub, it'll replace your space's content with the repository's content

 When choosing GitBook, it'll push your space's content to GitHub

 By default, GitBook only imports the

 master branch.
 During setup, other branches may be specified.
-Each new commit to these branches will be imported as a specific GitBook version:
+Each new commit to these branches will be imported to the corresponding GitBook variant:

 You can use patterns to match branches.
-For example when entering
+For example, by typing

 master as well as all branches starting with